kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 - Gather feedback from developers and surveys
 - Complete features A, B, C
-- Additional tests are in Testgrid and linked in KEP
+- Additional tests are in Testgrid and linked in AEP

 #### GA